-Staying in touch is a fantastic way to share in your son or daughter’s semester in Ecuador.
-We would recommend Skype or email as the best way to do this.
+Staying in touch is a fantastic way to share in your son or daughter’s experience abroad.
+We would recommend Skype, FaceTime, iMessage, WhatsApp, or email as the best way to do this.

 Safety: Student safety is L&LI’s highest priority.
 Due to L&LI’s long experience with risk assessment, emergency preparedness, and crisis managament, L&LI is able to adapt quickly to dynamic international challenges.
 Given that socioeconomic, political, environmental, and medical conditions vary, L&LI specifically tailors health, safety and security measures to current circumstances.